 Infertility examinations Facts & figures

-Nova Vita's sister company, fertility clinic Ovumia, serves their customers in Tampere, Finland.
-We give fertility treatment to over 1000 clients in our clinics annually.
-Already over 9000 babies have been born to our clients!
+Nova Vita's sister company, fertility clinic Ovumia, serves their customers in Helsinki, Tampere and Jyväskylä, Finland.
+We give fertility treatment to over 4000 clients in our clinics annually.
+Already over 12 000 babies have been born to our clients!

 Donate oocytes and make a new life possible.